Bobbejaanland

 Bobbejaanland is a theme park in Lichtaart, Belgium.
-The park was founded by Bobbejaan Schoepen, a Flemish singer, guitarist, and entertainer who enjoyed international success in the fifties and early sixties.
-In 1959, he bought a 30 hectare marsh, had it drained and built a 1,000 capacity venue that opened in December 1961 as Bobbejaanland.
+The park was founded by Bobbejaan Schoepen, a Flemish singer, guitarist, and entertainer who enjoyed international success in the 1950s and early 1960s.
+In 1959, he bought a 30-hectare marsh, had it drained and built a 1,000-capacity venue that opened in December 1961 as Bobbejaanland.
 This developed into an amusement park and remained in his possession until he sold it in 2004.

 History

+20th century: Independent amusement park

 For its first decade after opening the park centered on water attractions and performance spaces.
 Numerous variety artists from Belgium, the Netherlands and Germany appeared there.
 Following the advice of Phantasialand owner Gottlieb Löffelhard, Bobbejaanland evolved from 1975 onwards into a theme park, with rides becoming more important than music shows.
 It grew to fifty attractions with four hundred employees and received visitors from the Benelux countries, France, and Germany.
 As an independent family concern, it also supported educational and cultural projects.
 By the end of the seventies, Schoepen's wife Josée (a former opera singer and model) opened a museum with works of art from the Hopi and Navajo cultures, forming an extensive private collection of Native American art.

 From the 1990s, three of his five children worked for the park.
 It added a 70 m high windmill that provides the region with energy, and an adjoining museum of alternative energy generation.